Universal Translation Services

 Lao Language

 The Lao language is a tonal language spoken in Laos and Thailand.
-It is the official language of Laos and a recognized minority language in Thailand.
-There are approximately 6 million Lao speakers in the world.
+Moreover, it serves as the official language of Laos and a recognized minority language in Thailand.
+Currently, there are approximately 6 million Lao speakers in the world.

 The Lao writing system is based on the Pali alphabet, used by Theravada Buddhist monks in Laos during the 13th century.
 Lao has been written with the Lao alphabet since the 16th century.